Take Care Of Your Children’s Teeth

 - Take your child for regular dental check-ups as advised by the dentist.

 - Fissure sealants can be done once your child’s permanent back teeth have started to come through (usually at the age of about six or seven) to protect them from decay.
 This is where the chewing surfaces of the back teeth are covered with a special thin plastic coating to keep germs and food particles out of the grooves.
 The sealant can last for as long as 5 to 10 years.

 - Fluoride varnish can be applied to both baby teeth and adult teeth.
 It involves painting a varnish that contains high levels of fluoride on to the surface of the tooth every six months to prevent decay.
 It works by strengthening tooth enamel, making it more resistant to decay.

 - From the age of three, children should be offered fluoride varnish application at least twice a year.
 Younger children may also be offered this treatment if your dentist thinks they need it.

-Ask your dentist about fluoride varnish or fissure sealing.
+Ask your dentist in Surbiton about fluoride varnish or fissure sealing.
 Feel Free to Contact Us

 Back to blogs